 The altitude that Laos is in affects much of the country’s weather by reducing its average temperatures.
-Due to the monsoon cycles, the weather of Laos is divided into two straightforward seasons: dry season and wet season.
+Due to the monsoon cycles, the weather of Laos is divided into two straightforward seasons: the dry season and wet season.

 Thanks to the monsoon, the wet season runs from May to October with a temperature of 23~30°C. As with many other Southeast Asian countries (Cambodia, Thailand, etc.), Laos in this season is embraced with a rainfall or downpour for a few hours each day.
 It is humid and hot, especially areas in the Mekong River valley.

 The optimal time to visit Laos is between November and February, which is within the dry season.
-Rainfall is the lowest of year and the sky is clear to take pictures.
+Rainfall is the lowest of the year and the sky is clear to take pictures.
 Major national and regional festivals take place during the period, so you may catch up with some fun.
-Site note: this is also the favorite time for other visitors both from at home and abroad swamp to Laos' attractions.
+Side note: this is also the favorite time for other visitors both from at home and abroad swamp to Laos' attractions.

 As to what clothes to pack, if you are going to have mountain experience, warmer clothes would be helpful.
-Loose cotton fabrics are for all year around, while a jumper or fleece is needed in the evening.
+Loose cotton fabrics are for all year round, while a jumper or fleece is needed in the evening.
 Temple-hopping in Luang Prabang requires a pair of comfortable sneakers.
 A raincoat or umbrella is what you hope you should have brought when you are in town during the monsoons.

 Fancy a tour to Laos?
 Sample our selected 10-days In-Depth Laos Tour down below or contact us to custom your Indochina tour at no cost.